lekhanhtrinhbp1988/SimpleTodoList/README.md

 ## What is Antifogery Token
 - https://stackoverflow.com/questions/3955766/what-is-the-html-antiforgerytoken-helper-function-for/3955831

-## what is the different between asp-validation-summary="ModelOnly" asp-validation-summary="All" ?
+## What is the different between asp-validation-summary="ModelOnly" asp-validation-summary="All" ?